 We are committed to assisting students explore all the financing options available and in doing so, building a financial bridge to your academic endeavors.
 During your experience at Berkeley Haas, our office is your main point of contact, rather than the University’s Financial Aid and Scholarships Office.

-Our office will be closed Thursday, November 22 in observance of Thanksgiving and will resume normal operations Monday, November 26.
+Our office will be closed Monday, February 18, 2019 and will resume normal operations on Tuesday, February 19, 2019.

 6-unit minimum for loan disbursements